mynameisct/DemoQACompleteProject/README.md

 We will also creaet lof4j2.xml file where we will define how and where logs will be logged.

 and Finally we will use Logger class reference in our BasePage etc.

+See these changes reflected in DemoQACompleteProject_2 named Repository.

+Thank you !